MicrosoftDocs/azure-devops-docs/docs/boards/plans/review-team-plans.md

 - Scroll the view horizontally via the calendar to view previous months or future months (Enter **Shift-left** or **Shift-right** to scroll)
 - You can also scroll the plan via click and dragging your mouse.
 - Scroll the view vertically to view teams that appear lower within the plan view.
 You can also scroll the plan by clicking the plan and dragging your mouse vertically.
-- Click a card to open the backlog item and view details.
+- Click a card title to open the backlog item and view details.
 Close the work item to return to the plan.
 - To view details for a team, expand the team row by choosing **Expand team row**.
 - To expand and collapse all team rows, choose **Expand all team rows** or **Collapse all team rows** next to **Teams**.
 (Enter **u** to collapse, **o** to expand all rows).
 - Enter **t** to quickly toggle fields shown on cards to just the Title or all other card field settings
 - To edit the plan and [change the fields displayed on the cards](#card-settings), , choose **Configure plan settings**:::image type="icon" source="media/plans/gear-icon.png" border="false":::.

-::: moniker-end

 In the following example, Team 1 features expanded, two items are scheduled for delivery in Sprint 50.